Cardinals - Marlins Prediction, Odds, Pick, How To Watch

-It is Independence Day baseball as the St. Louis Cardinals visit the Miami Marlins.
+The Miami Marlins go for the series sweep over the St. Louis Cardinals.
 It is now time to continue our MLB odds series with a Cardinals-Marlins prediction, pick, and how-to-watch.

-Coming off being swept by the Braves, the Marlins desperately wanted to get back into the win column yesterday.
-The Marlins got to work early, scoring two runs in the first inning off Miles Mikolas.
-The Cardinals would claw back though, with a Lars Nootbaar RBI single in the second and a Willson Contreras home run in the third to tie the game.
-Paul DeJong would give the Cardinals the lead in the sixth inning and Nolan Arenado would add to it with a sacrifice fly in the seventh.
-The Marlins did not give up though, scoring three times in the bottom of the seventh to take the 5-4 lead, and ultimately the victory.
+Coming off being swept by the Braves, the Marlins have now won three straight and the offense has been solid.
+They have scored 25 runs so far in the series.
+Yesterday started well for the Marlins.
+Luis Arraez and Jorge Soler got on base and then Bryan De La Cruz drove Arraez home.
+Garrett Cooper drove home Soler and De La Cruz followed by Dane Myers driving him home to open up a 4-0 lead.
+It would be five to nothing going into third, and the Cardinal struck back, capped off by a Nolan Gorman home run to tie the game.
+The teams traded runs until the ninth when Jordan Walker gave the Cardinals the lead.
+It would be a sad collapse for the Cardinals though, and the Marlins scored two runs with the help of an error to walk it off in the ninth.

-The loss drops the Cardinals to 35-49 on the season, 10.5 games behind Milwaukee and Cincinnati in the division.
-Meanwhile, the Marlins have won six of their last ten and sit at 49-37 on the year.
-While they are nine games back of the Braves, the Marlins are in the first position in the wild card race.
+The Marlins are now 51-37 on the season, but still eight games back for the Braves for the lead in the NL East.
+Still, they have a nice lead in the wild card race, holding the top spot as of now.
+Meanwhile, the Cardinals drop to 35-51, placing them 11.5 games out of the wild-card chase.

 Here are the Cardinals-Marlins MLB odds, courtesy of FanDuel.